Lithobates clamitans clamitans

 Green frogs are green, greenish brown, brownish, yellowish green, and olive, with some rare individuals being blue.
 They are generally brighter in front with small, random black spots.
 Their legs have dark bands across them and their skin is yellowish or white below the bands.
 Males usually have a bright yellow throat.
 Their tympanum ( visible external ear on the side of their heads) is large.
 The tympanum is much larger than the eye in males and is the same size as the eye in females.
 They have a well defined back ridge that extends from the back of the eye and continues the length of their body.
 Their toes are well webbed and their first fingers do not extend beyond their second fingers.
 The adults are 7.5 to 12.5 cm in length (3 to 5 inches).

-Green frogs are native only to the Nearctic region.
-They are found in the United States and Canada from Maine and eastern Canada through the Great Lakes region to western Ontario and Oklahoma, south to eastern Texas, east into northern Florida and extending up the entire east coast of the United States.
+Green frogs (Lithobates clamitans clamitans) are native only to the Nearctic region.
+They are found in the United States and Canada from Maine and the Maritime provinces of Canada through the Great Lakes region and into western Ontario and Oklahoma, south to eastern Texas, east into northern Florida and extending up the entire east coast of the United States.
+(Harding, 1997)

-Male green frogs establish breeding territories and maintain them throughout the breeding period.
-Territories are found in shallow water and are 3-20 feet in diameter.
-Males will usually sing from selected areas inside the territory while occasionally patrolling the outside edge.
-Green Frogs are active during the day and at night.
-They become dormant during cold weather.
-Green Frogs are mainly solitary, except during the breeding season, when they congregate at breeding ponds.
+Males establish breeding territories and maintain them throughout the breeding period.
+Territories are found in shallow water and are reported to be 0.9 to 6.1 m in diameter.
+Males usually sing from selected areas inside their territories while occasionally patrolling the outside edges.
+(Tyning, 1990)

 Green frogs are preyed upon by a variety of animals.
 Tadpoles and eggs are eaten by leeches, dragonfly larvae, other aquatic insects, fish, turtles, and herons.
 Adult frogs are eaten by larger frogs, turtles, snakes, herons, other wading birds, raccoons, otters, mink, and humans.